nsmdnl/css-container-queries/README.md

 ## Contribute to this project

 The main source is in `src/scqs.js`.
-When adding and changing code, please don't forget to add comments to the file that clarify what the code is doing.
+When adding and changing code, please don't forget to format it correctly via prettier and to add comments to the file that clarify what the code is doing.
 When commiting, please use [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0-beta.4/).

-`TODO: Mention Prettier`

 Install dependencies with yarn: